Skip to main content

 Begin by understanding what users need agents to accomplish:

-1. User needs: What tasks do they want AI assistance with?
+1. Identify user needs: What tasks do they want AI assistance with?

 2. Analyze workflows: Which tools support those specific tasks?